SonarSonic/DrawingBotV3/README.md

 # Drawbot_image_to_gcode_v2
 This code is used to generate gcode for drawbots, polargraphs or other vertical drawing machines. \
-It takes an original image, manipulates it and generates a drawing path that kinda sorta looks like the original image.
+It takes an original image, manipulates it and generates a drawing path that kinda sorta looks like the original image. \
-This code was specifically written to work with multiple Copic markers.
+This code was specifically written to work with multiple Copic markers. \
 The code was intended to be heavily modified to generate different and unique drawing styles.

+If your clipboard contains a URL to an image, the code will download it.
+This makes finding usable images easy and straight forword.
+If your clipboard contains a URL to a web site, the code will crash and burn in a spectacular fashion.

-## Key bindings:
+## Key Bindings:
 | Key | Description |
 | ------------- |:-------------|
 | r | Rotate drawing |